 Put them in a 400 F oven for 40 minutes.
 During the last 10 minutes, steam some broccoli.

 Spoon a little of the pan juices over the chicken and potatoes, and if you want a little more color, continue baking for 5 minutes, or broil for just a few minutes.
-I love how the lemon slices caramelize and infuse flavor into the dish.
-I actually eat them too!
+I love how the lemon slices get tender and caramelized and infuse flavor into the dish.
+I actually eat them too, rind and all!

 happy week. xo